Test Your Basic Knowledge About Clotting Factors and Anticoagulants

 2. Amplification:

-• Factor Xa, generated either through the extrinsic or intrinsic pathway, plays a crucial role in amplifying the coagulation process.
+- Factor Xa, generated either through the extrinsic or intrinsic pathway, matters a lot in amplifying the coagulation process.

 3. Propagation (Common Pathway):